luapower/time/time.md

-`time.clock()` reads a monotonic performance counter, and is thus more accurate, it should never go back or drift, but it doesn't have a fixed time base between program executions.
+`time.clock()` reads a monotonic performance counter, and is thus more accurate, it should never go back or drift, but it doesn't have a fixed or specified time base between program executions.
 It can be used for measuring short time intervals for thread synchronization, etc.